pustotnik/zenmake/docs/buildconf.rst

                  It's ``True`` by default.
 Usually you don't need to change this value.

+    :monitor-files: Set extra file paths to check changes in them.
+You can use additional files with your buildconf file(s).
+For example it can be extra python module with some tools.
+But in this case ZenMake doesn't know about such files when it checks buildconf file(s) for changes to detect if it must call command ``configure`` for feature ``autoconfig``.
+You
+                    can add such files to this variable and ZenMake will check them for changes as it does so for regular buildconf file(s).

 options
 """"""""
     A `dict <buildconf-dict-def_>`_ array with default values for command